deckhouse/virtualization/docs/FAQ.md

    spec: ...
    ```

-1. To route network traffic to the virtual machine's ports, create the following Service:

-1. To route network traffic to the virtual machine's ports, create the following service:
+1. To route network traffic to the virtual machine's ports, create a service:

-This service listens on ports 80 and 443 and forwards traffic to the target virtual machine’s ports 80 and 443.
-SSH access from outside the cluster is provided on port 2211.
+   This service listens on ports 80 and 443 and forwards traffic to the corresponding ports of the target virtual machine.
+SSH access from outside is provided on port 2211:

    ```yaml
    apiVersion: v1